 4. Choose Items That Will Surprise Your Readers

 One of the great things about the list format is how it pulls the reader forward.
 With numbered subheadings, there’s a concrete sense of progression as the reader moves through the article.
 They want to get to the next entry to see what it is.

-Another great thing about listicles is their scannability.
-It’s very easy for a reader to skim a listicle if they’re short on time and to zero in on the most interesting entries.
+Listicles are also very scannable.
+It’s very easy for a reader to skim a listicle when they’re short on time and zero in on the most interesting entries.

 Take advantage of that by making sure you have some entries that your reader will not expect.

 This isn’t the same as making sure you have high-quality content, which of course you should always do.
 It’s about having unexpected content.

 Let’s consider the Healthy Eating Tips article again.
 Imagine if the tips were things like, “Drink Plenty of Water,” and “Limit Your Intake of Empty Carbs.”
 That’s all good stuff, and a well-researched listicle talking about them would have some value – to people looking for info on the benefits of staying hydrated, for example.

 But those tips aren’t exactly groundbreaking, are they? (“You mean I shouldn’t eat potato chips with every meal?
 You don’t say.”)